A topic from the subject of Organic Chemistry in Chemistry.

 Step-by-Step Procedure:

-2. Heating: Gently heat the mixture in a water bath for 10-15 minutes.
+2. Heating: Gently heat the mixture in a water bath for 10-15 minutes, monitoring the temperature to avoid excessive boiling.

 3. Cooling: Allow the mixture to cool to room temperature.

-4. Crystallization: Add 10 mL of water to the mixture and stir.
+4. Crystallization: Add 10 mL of cold water to the mixture and stir gently.
 The crystals of aspirin will precipitate.

-5. Filtration: Filter the crystals using a Buchner funnel and wash them with cold water.
+5. Filtration: Filter the crystals using a Buchner funnel and filter paper.
+Wash the crystals with small portions of ice-cold water to maximize yield and remove impurities.

-6. Drying: Dry the crystals on filter paper.
+6. Drying: Dry the crystals on filter paper or in a desiccator until they are completely dry.

 Significance: